 It’s about 50km to do the whole Swan River circuit.
 If that sounds like a lot, it’s mostly flat and unlike the Tour de France there are no mountains to conquer.
 You can shorten the route by using the Narrows Bridge and omit going along the South Perth foreshore and Heirisson Island.
-Similarly, you can extend the ride by including the Canning River and cycling along the Mt Pleasant foreshore.
+Similarly, you can extend the bike ride by including the Canning River and cycling along the Mt Pleasant foreshore.
 Adding Kings Park to the ride is also an option.

 There are plenty of spots along the way to rest for coffee, lunch or a picnic.
 You can also quite easily catch the train back too if you don’t want to do the whole thing.
 Of course, there’s also nothing stopping you from turning this into a physical challenge.
 The point though is that you can make it as physical or leisurely as you wish.

+Cycling around the Swan River is one of the most scenic bike rides Perth has on offer.
 The good thing about cycling the Swan River is that it’s a circuit, which basically means that you can start anywhere along the river and end up back at the same spot without having to backtrack.

 If you’re coming by car there are plenty of car parks along the river foreshore where you can park for free.